The Reception Area

 This is a grouping of furniture used by early Alameda residents.
 The gown on display is from the Alameda Museum’s costume collection.

 The dolls displayed are largely German bisque dolls that were played with by daughters of prominent Alameda families.
 The doll house belonged to the Meyers sisters, whose home on Alameda Ave. is now known as the Meyers House & Garden Museum.
+The two handpuppets are early examples of ‘pinkies’ that were created by the Alameda Hospital Auxiliary, formed in 1954, and given to children receiving treatment at the Alameda Hospital.

 - The Robert Lippert Sr. Motion Picture Memorabilia Collection.
 Includes the framed original movie posters from Mr. Lippert’s productions.